 During the year, the group carried out annual reviews of its petroleum production, development and exploration properties.
-The reviews led to the recognition of an impairment loss of \$3.17 million.
-As at 30 June 2019, Tanzanian Permits (Kiliwani North/Nyuni Block) were fully impaired (\$2.76 million).
-Other impairments were relinquished permits EP 359 and EP435 (\$0.41 million).
+After failure to achieve a farm-out in the 2016 to 2020 period offshore permit AC/P 32 Timor Sea was relinquished and the investment was fully impaired.
+The reviews led to the recognition of an impairment loss of \$2.9 million on AC/P32.
 Further commentary on impairment is included in the Directors' Report.
-This non-cash loss has been recognised in the Group's profit or loss statement.
+This non-cash loss has been recognised in the Group's profit and loss statement.
 These properties are reported as in the core oil and gas segment.